By Jena Kleinpeter

 Ps 6:1-3 O Lord, do not rebuke me in your anger or discipline me in your rage.
 Have compassion on me, Lord, for I am weak.
 Heal me, Lord, for my bones are in agony.
 I am sick at heart.
 How long, O Lord, until you restore me?

 In the health care profession, I have heard many patients question God.
-Not all sickness is God disciplining us for sin or disobedience in our lives.
+Not all sickness is God disciplining us for sin in our lives.
 Sometimes sickness just reminds us we live in a world filled with the corruption of decay and disease.
-Every situation is different.
-Sometimes God allows illness to let us see his mercy in action.
+But in every situation we can see God’s mercy in action.

 What is mercy?
 One definition is “compassion or forgiveness shown toward someone, instead of using one’s power to punish or harm.”
 Another is “a love that responds to human need in an unexpected or unmerited way.”
 At its core, it is forgiveness or unmerited favor.
 That is exactly what David needed during his time of distress.

 Did David deserve God’s mercy?
 If God only gave us what we deserve, would any of us live long and fruitful lives?
-God in His mercy forgives us instead of giving us what we deserve.
+God in his mercy sustains us instead of giving us what we deserve.
 Thank God!

 Edited by Teena Myers, SCW Chairman